Wojteg799/ML-Stellar-Data-Analysis/README.md

 ├── .gitignore
 │
 ├── data/
-│   ├── raw/                # Original, immutable data dump
-│   └── processed/          # Cleaned data, ready for modeling
+│   ├── raw/                # Original, immutable data dump - in this case, raw data is fine for modeling as it is │   └── processed/
 │
 │
 ├── notebooks/
-│   └── TBA                 # To be Added
+│   └──stellar_analisys_notebook.ipynb    #notebook with full analisys
 │
 ├── src/
 │   └── TBA                 #To be added
 │
-├── models/                 # Saved models (e.g. model.pkl)
+├── models/                 #to be added
 │
 └── outputs/                #Outputs